zmalone/chef-web-docs/source/controls-for-compliance/windows/create-a-basic-audit-control/6/_index.md

        Validate web services
-         Ensure no web files are owned by the Administrators group c:/inetpub/wwwroot/Default.htm is not owned by Administrators
-           c:/inetpub/wwwroot/pages/Page1.htm is not owned by Administrators
-           c:/inetpub/wwwroot/pages/Page2.htm is not owned by Administrators
+         Ensure no web files are owned by the Administrators group c:/inetpub/wwwroot/Default.htm must not be owned by Administrators c:/inetpub/wwwroot/pages/Page1.htm must not be owned by Administrators c:/inetpub/wwwroot/pages/Page2.htm must not be owned by Administrators

        Finished in 1.42 seconds (files took 1.11 seconds to load) 3 examples, 0 failures